e-picas/bash-library/doc/Man-pages.md

 Doing so for each `MANPAGE_INFOS` entries, these values will be used to construct the final manpage.

+NOTE - Please note that the result is NOT a true UNIX manpage but just a string written on terminal.

 ### Using library defaults